dustinian/Adventures/bfrpg_terror_on_the_cattaro.md

 There's been a murder at sea... and whatever committed it was no man.

-An adventure for four player characters at level two.
+An adventure for three player characters at level two.

 by Dustinian Camburides